dariusmehri/Demographic-Analysis-of-311-Building-Related-Complaints-using-Factor-Analysis/README.md

 ![factor analyiss picture](https://cloud.githubusercontent.com/assets/11237613/17251998/e6b398b2-5578-11e6-83ab-33017f50042b.PNG)

 Interpretation: Factor 1 - Noisy construction related complaints are highly associated with building violations, income, percent white, and obstruction of sidewalks.
-The relationship between these variables suggests that people who live in high income areas with high construction activity, and with a high proportion of residents who are white, complain about noisy construction sites.
-Factor 2 indicates that water related complaints are related to a specific water event or events.
+The relationship between these variables suggests that people who complain about noisy construction sites live in high income areas with high construction activity, and with a high proportion of residents who are white.
+Factor 2 indicates that water complaints are related to a specific water event or events.
 This can have practical applications for the department working on water related issues.

 Ten Factors explain 57% of the variance in the data.
 Factor 1 contributed 14% of the total variance.
 The p-value is 0.056  indicates that there is about a 95% confidence that the observations are accurate.
 We can therefore assume that 10 factors are sufficient to explain for this model.